Dogacel/kotlinx-protobuf-gen/README.md

 ## Roadmap

-I will probably move those stuff to issues and projects later on.
-For now, here is a list of stuff that I have been thinking about,

-Our goal is to eventually support all features of Protobuf in Kotlin without depending on the Java library.
-Here is a list of features we are working on that are required to release first stable version.
+The goal is to eventually support all features of Protobuf in Kotlin without depending on the Java library.
+Here is a list of features we are working on that are required to release first stable version:

 - [ ] Proper serialization / deserialization of all types.
 Check "Known Issues" section below to see all major issues.
-- [ ] Make data classes with `ByteArray` implement equals and hashcode correctly.
-- [ ] Run full conformance tests on the generated code.
+- [ ] Run full conformance tests on the generated code.]
+- [ ] Support Protobuf JSON format.

 And here is a list of features that we are planning to work on after the first stable release.